philfrei/SiVi/README.md

 (3a, b) Here we obtain the arguments that are used by the noise-function.
 The scaling settings **X Scale** and **Y Scale** are multiplied against the unit iterator, which affects the distance traversed over the *gradient noise space*.
 Higher increments arising from higher scaling values will take bigger steps over the space, and thus produce more closely packed peaks and valleys in the data.

-The denominator 256 was arbitrarily chosen and is correctly considered an *antipattern* ([magic number](https://en.wikipedia.org/wiki/Magic_number_%28programming%29)).
-The goal was to aim for 256 steps (i.e., 256 pixels) as corresponding to 1 lattice traversal with the scaling set to 1.
-However, the difference between X and X+1 in a noise function call does not necessarily match the distance between lattice points, especially when simplexes are used.
-It might be useful to make this value configurable, tied to the distance between a pair of consecutive lattice points for the gradient noise function being used.
+The denominator 256 was arbitrarily chosen here and is correctly considered an *antipattern* ([magic number](https://en.wikipedia.org/wiki/Magic_number_%28programming%29)).
+The goal is to aim to set 256 steps (i.e., 256 pixels) to correspond to 1 lattice traversal with the scaling set to 1.
+However, the difference between X and X+1 in a noise function call does not necessarily match the distance between lattice points.
+And different engines seem to have configured this differently, with Gustafsen's *Simplex Noise* requiring a denominator of 512 in order to match the lattice position differences employed in *Open Simplex Noise*.

 As the step size approaches the distance between consecutive lattices, the relationship between steps becomes increasingly random.
-For reasons of practicality, an upper limit for the scaling was set to 128 (half of the distance between two lattices).
-At the other end, making miniscule progress between two lattices approaches returning a constant value, so as a practical matter, the lower limit of the scaling is set to 1/8th the distance between two lattices.
+For reasons of practicality, an upper limit for the scaling was set to 128 steps (half of the distance between two lattices).
+At the lower end, making miniscule progress between two lattices approaches a return of a constant value, so as a practical matter, the lower limit of the scaling is set to 1/8th the distance between two lattices.

 The iteration over the *gradient noise space* starts at [0, 0] by default.
 A translation value can move the starting point to another location in the *gradient noise space*.
 Sometimes the translation values are thought of as being similar to random number generator *seeds*.